aws-samples/latency-measurer/README.md

 If you intend to do latency testing against your own endpoints follow the format of the sample provided in /samples/ipset.json

 The creation of this file and placing it in the S3 bucket (which is done automatically by the Scraper function), triggers a second Lambda.
-This Lambda creates an SSM Automation document called **latency-checker**, executing this document will run the ping tests and collect the data.
+This Lambda creates an SSM Automation document called **latency-checker** or **sam-app** depending on your Stack name, executing this document will run the ping tests and collect the data.

 ## Post-Deploy